paulvivier/status/README.md

 [ [Paintings](http://www.vivier.net/paintings) ] -
 [ [Contact](http://www.vivier.net/contact) ]

+## Jan 25, 2026 - Next?
+I'm in a cycle of building new tools and trying new types of transformations.
+At some point, these need some cohesion, but right now, I feel like I'm exploring tangents and back roads.

+An important aspect of deciding to adopt technology into your life is whether or not it _should be_ a part of your life.
+There may be parts of your life that you really need to do.
+Maybe washing your own dishes, helps you to appreciate how much food you eat, for example.
+I think managing your own budget and finances is one that you need to do for yourself.
+Money is already abstract enough from reality (see Fiat Money).

 ## Jan 24, 2026 - Snowmagedden fakeout
 Incredible progress with Chatgpt and my new version of image to sound.
 This may be more Image to Waveform and I'm kind of blown away.
 The concept is so simple (Implementable) that we used it for television signals and eventually any data that travels over sound.
 Of course, I could never do that alone.
 My brain groks logic paths, but also flips variables and numbers.
 I literally couldn't do this without this tool (unless I had a dedicated and patient person.)

 ## Jan 23, 2026 - Iterative failures
 Reaktor was no good.
 Supercollider is neat, but not for now.
 Working with them in collaboration with Claude (or ChatGPT or Gemini) was just terrible.
 ChatGPT gave me a solid architectural answer, so we've been diving down into p5.js and hydra: Vector Oscilloscope inspired.
 ChatGPT took me literally and decided to start scanning the image, as if we were going to display on a CRT.
 Not too shabby.